boxwise/dropapp/README.md

 ### Who do I talk to? ###

-Right now to Maarten, Bart or Martijn.
+Right now to Maarten, Bart or Martijn

+The Wishing Tree team (wishingtree.eu)